scuzzydude/asimov/asimov.md

 When I'd meet a Chinese Rockets fan, the lack of communication was almost beneficial because I had to keep things superficial, or risk becoming a meme on Chinese social media.
 American broke down in tears in the streets of Chengdu, sobbing about the Rockets, and the irony of his own personal history.

 My valuation of the Rockets didn't change when Daryl Morey tweeted in 2019.
 Nor did it change when the Rockets blew two chances to take out the Golden State Warriors in 2018 and 2019.
 It didn't change when they traded Russell Westbrook or Chris Paul.
 It probably went up a couple buckets when they traded James Harden.
 My appreciation of the Rockets has wavered only once.
-Oh, and it crashed hard, worse than crypto in twenty-one, way worse.
+Oh, and it crashed hard, worse than crypto in twenty-two, way worse.

 On August 2^nd^, 2001, The Houston Rockets traded Hakeem Olajuwon to the Toronto Raptors for draft picks.
 On that day, my personal valuation fell to the level of betrayal.
 Yao Ming, innocent in all this, was still in China.
 The Rockets became dumpster divers, only winning 28 games.
 They won the first pick in the draft lottery, which they used to draft Yao Ming.